Cross appointment with the Department of Psychology

 Graduate supervision and student opportunities

-I am currently accepting applications from graduate students and undergraduate honours students in public health, biology and psychology with the following research interests:
+I am currently accepting applications from graduate students and undergraduate honours students in health sciences, public health, biology and psychology with the following research interests:

 - Social neurobiology of eating